-7.7 No staff member may directly or indirectly, or through any nominee, have business dealings with the University, nor shall a staff member accept paid employment with or hold a substantial beneficial interest in any firm having business dealings with the University, except with the prior written approval of the Vice-Chancellor.
+7.7 No staff member may directly or indirectly, or through any nominee, have business dealings with the University, nor shall a staff member accept paid employment with or hold a substantial beneficial interest in any firm having business dealings with the University, except with the prior written approval of the Vice-Chancellor and President.
 Such approved dealings must be disclosed on the University’s Conflict of Interest Register.

 7.9 A staff member may not direct funds to a Professional Pursuits Account for private paid outside work activities.

 7.10 No administrative or technical area of the University (including, but not limited to, Properties, Finance, Human Resources, Information Technology, Library, Student Administration and Research Services) is to provide services for any private paid outside work activity.
 Monies utilised in private paid outside work shall not be paid into or through any University account unless they are formally donated to the University.